menu

 Occupations and Workforce

 Because occupations involving physical labor dominate the local economy, Union City is generally considered to be a blue-collar town.
-42.43% of the Union City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Union City is a city of production and manufacturing workers, professionals, and service providers.
-There are especially a lot of people living in Union City who work in healthcare (12.67%), management occupations (9.97%), and sales jobs (6.34%).
+46.97% of the Union City workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Union City is a city of production and manufacturing workers, service providers, and professionals.
+There are especially a lot of people living in Union City who work in office and administrative support (8.43%), maintenance occupations (7.49%), and management occupations (6.30%).

 Setting & Lifestyle

-Union City is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Union City doesn't have a public transportation system that people use for their commute.

 Demographics

-The percentage of adults in Union City with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.98% of adults in Union City have a bachelor's degree or advanced degree.
+The rate of college-level education in Union City is quite a bit lower than the national average among all cities of 21.84%: just 12.14% of people here over 25 have a bachelor's degree or an advanced degree.

 Union City is a very ethnically-diverse city.
 The people who call Union City home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Union City residents report their race to be White.
+The greatest number of Union City residents report their race to be White, followed by Black or African-American.
 Union City also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.46% of the city’s residents.
+People of Hispanic or Latino origin account for 21.54% of the city’s residents.
 Important ancestries of people in Union City include German, Irish, English, Polish, and Norwegian.

 The most common language spoken in Union City is English.
 Other important languages spoken here include Spanish and Italian.